schernev/live-pricing-tool/README.md

   * Data Layer (Server.Data)
       * Data access layer, that gets data from database.
 This is pre-filled list with some example prices.
       * Model and DTO classes for database and object transfer models
+  * TDD was applied in PickerService, where the unit tests were created before application code for checking if results are correctly processed for:
+    * correct range
+    * the same currency were selected for "from" and "to"
+    * not existing currency

 ### Front-end
 * Vue.js application, generated with Vite build tool, using node.js for build app